open-telemetry/oteps/text/0227-separate-semantic-conventions.md

     now be split into two (hopefully smaller) efforts.
   - We expect changes from Semantic Conventions and Specification to be orthogonal, so this should not add significant wall-clock time.
-- Existing PRs against semantic conventions will need tobe regenerated.
+- Existing PRs against semantic conventions will need to be regenerated.

 Initially this repository would have the following ownership: